 the thread on the topic is locked @ https://forums.freenas.org/index.ph...ide-to-not-completely-losing-your-data.12714/ , so i am posting here.

 I built a rather monsterous system.
 If I could divert 1 core+ht from my xeon 1230v3 and 8gb of ram from my 32gb ecc total to say a windows server r2 setup via esxi 5.5u2, and then notu touch it, that is all i want to do.
 I would run freenas off a usb stick and exsi and win server off say a intel 730 ssd.

 eventually, hopefully freenas will iron out the bugs with esxi and hyper-v

 You can run Virtualbox VMs in a jail on bare metal FreeNAS and use spare resources that way.
 It comes with essentially none of the drawbacks of virtualizing FreeNAS itself.

-This, however, is the single most helpful response in recent days.
+I'm looking forward to when bhyve will support Windows guests.
+Virtualbox jails always felt somewhat janky. :)This, however, is the single most helpful response in recent days.
 I heartily endorse this as a third relatively safe solution for resource sharing.
 I am also hoping that we see bhyve support in FreeNAS 10. ;-)

 Blindly following a guide WILL bite you in the ass one day.As long as there is a guide that I can follow, I am good.
 Built my whole new box using your hardware recc. guide.
 Works like a charm.
 Wanted a VM server with win2k12r2 to run my accounting software on - if I can do that in a jail, I am happy.

 Blindly following a guide WILL bite you in the ass one day.